Key Takeaways:

 • Using copyrighted designs: A seller may use a copyrighted design, such as a pattern or print, without obtaining permission from the copyright owner.

-• Reproducing copyrighted works: A seller may reproduce a copyrighted work, such as a piece of artwork, without obtaining permission from the actual owner.
+• Reproducing copyrighted works: A seller may reproduce a copyrighted work, such as a piece of licensed artwork, without obtaining permission from the actual owner.

 Cease and Desist Letter